Rule of thirds in photography composition

-These points are where you should place your subject’s eye, when you are shooting in closer for a portrait, or their head if you’re a bit further away.
+These intersecting points on the rule of thirds grid are where you should place your subject’s eye, when you are shooting in closer for a portrait, or their head if you’re a bit further away.

-So, now we know to place our subject on the vertical line when our subject is vertical.
+- So, now we know to place our subject on the vertical line when our subject is vertical.
 Naturally, when they are horizontal, you would concentrate on the bottom horizontal line.

-Applying the rule of thirds
+Using the rule of thirds in photography composition

 When you take a photograph, ask yourself: